codegik/pocs/kotlin-task-manager/README.md

 ## Code sample

-This sample is creating a TaskPool named as "custom-task-manager" and the max simultaneous tasks is 3.
+This sample is creating a TaskPool named as "custom-task-manager" and the max simultaneous tasks is 3, the other tasks will be queued.

 ```kotlin
 val taskPool = TaskPool("custom-task-manager", 3)